Notice of Pre-AIA or AIA Status

 Lee further teaches:

-wherein the policy for performing the goal is configured to be used with a second MDP that meets the constraints ((Lee Pg.
-8) “We design a general method for injecting intrinsic rewards to RL agents from the abstract planning task by reformulating the underlying decomposed sub-MDPs with constraints visible to planning agents.
-Learning only the (intra-option) policies for these sub-MDPs is shown to work well in practice on various problems, significantly improving sample efficiency”, a sub-MDP is a second MDP)
+wherein the policy for performing the goal is configured to be used with the additional MDP, wherein the additional MDP meets the constraints ((Lee Pg.
+8) “Our framework links the state abstraction in AI planning and temporal abstraction in RL, providing a way to decompose the MDP into sub-MDPs by specifying options initiation set and termination condition based on planning operator definitions.
+We design a general method for injecting intrinsic rewards to RL agents from the abstract planning task by reformulating the underlying decomposed sub-MDPs with constraints visible to planning agents.
+Learning only the (intra-option) policies for these sub-MDPs is shown to work well in practice on various problems, significantly improving sample efficiency”, a sub-MDP is an additional MDP)

-At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Lee, Konidaris, Juba, and Horcik for the parent claim of claim 5, claim 4.
+At the time of filing, one of ordinary skill in the art would have motivation to combine the method jointly taught by Lee, Konidaris, Juba, Ng, and Horcik for the parent claim of claim 5, claim 4.
 No new embodiments are introduced, so the reason to combine is the same as for the parent claim.

 Regarding claims 11 and 12,